 Chief Financial OfficerRead Bio

-As Kidango’s Deputy Director of Finance, Nereyra is responsible for overseeing the agency’s accounting and program compliance functions.
+As Kidango’s CFO, Nereyra is responsible for overseeing the agency’s accounting and program compliance functions.
 In this position, she works to ensure Kidango is in compliance with funding terms and conditions of all funding sources and ensures Kidango follows generally accepted accounting principles including those set by the Independent Auditor, the Federal Office of Management and Budget, and Kidango’s Board of Directors.

 Prior to taking on the Director of Finance role, Nereyra spent two years as Kidango’s Finance Manager which provided her extensive experience with the financial systems of Kidango.
 Her past work as a Senior Accountant for the Insight Center for Community Economic Development in Oakland, CA and an Accountant for Instituto Familiar de la Raza in San Francisco, CA have also equipped her with the skills to successfully lead Kidango’s Finance Department.
 In these positions, Nereyra has managed all accounting functions including payroll, accounts payable, accounts receivable, account reconciliations, revenue recognition, cost allocations and financial reporting.

 Nereyra has long been devoted to employing her skills in agencies committed to the betterment of the community.
 She takes great pride in her work at Kidango and the contribution she is able to make to the organization’s current and future financial stability.
-Nereyra holds an Associate Degree in International Business in addition to a Public Accounting Certificate.
+Nereyra holds a Bachelor’s of Science in Management, University of Phoenix and an Associate Degree in International Business in addition to a Public Accounting Certificate.
 She is also fluent in English and Spanish.

 Pepijn Van Houwelingen